 Andersonville National Historic Site commemorates the experiences of all American Prisoners of War.
 The site of historic Camp Sumter (Andersonville Prison) is one of the main features of the park.
 Camp Sumter was built in early 1864 and was one of the largest of the many Confederate military prisons established during the Civil War.

-The park also features the National Prisoners of War Museum which will re-open to the public April 1, 2021 at reduced capacity.
+The park also features the National Prisoners of War Museum which has recently reopened at reduced capacity.

 Andersonville National Cemetery and park grounds are open to the public daily from 8 a.m. to 5 p.m